 Schools are able to use the free online safety self-review tool for schools provided by 360safe to aid in their review of online safety policies and practice.

-The DfE have provided guidance for governors on the types of questions they should ask to help ensure their school leaders are keeping children safe online in Online safety in schools and colleges: Questions from the Governing Board
+The DfE have provided guidance for governors on the types of questions they should ask to help ensure their school leaders are keeping children safe online.

 Governors can use it to:

-As part of their Ofsted training around online safety there is an expectation that inspectors will talk to students about their online behaviour and, most importantly, what messages they have been given in school and across the curriculum, about safe use of the internet and social media.
+As part of their Ofsted training around online safety there is an expectation that inspectors will talk to students about their online behaviour.
+They will also ask what messages they have been given in school and across the curriculum, about safe use of the internet and social media.

 Schools should expect to be questioned about their promotion of British values and how extremism and radicalisation are challenged.
 If this is an issue within a school there are likely to be questions about how positive links to the local community are being made.
 It is likely that all schools will be questioned about the effectiveness of their online safety.